 The University of Huddersfield is in a great central location with Leeds and Manchester only a quick train ride away.
 It has a reputation as one of the friendliest towns to live in and offers a relatively low cost of living.
 With almost 20,000 students there's a thriving student community.

 At Huddersfield, you'll be taught by some of the best lecturers in the country.
-Huddersfield is first in England for professionally qualified teaching staff (HEFCE Dec 2016) and for the past nine years, Huddersfield has been the UK's leading university for the receipt of National Teaching Fellowships to mark Britain's best lecturers in Higher Education.
+Huddersfield is joint first in England for the proportion of professionally qualified teaching staff (HESA 2021) and is second in the country for National Teaching Fellowships which mark Britain's best lecturers in Higher Education.

 Huddersfield has loads of options for a night out.
 From locally brewed ales to expertly prepared cocktails, there's something to suit every mood.

 The town is home to a range of independent bars as well as popular chains such as Revolution.

 There are numerous live music venues across the town, from punk and rock bands to special DJ nights.

 You can also party the night away at clubs such as Tokyo and Camel Club who have regular student deals.

 The University offers accommodation through DIGS Student, our preferred, recommended and approved accommodation provider.
 DIGS guarantees to find students a place in student accommodation and has two sites: Storthes Hall Park and Ashenhurst Houses.
 Prices start at £70 a week.

 Storthes Hall Park is the largest student community in Huddersfield with over 1300 students.
 Facilities include a bar/cafe, cinema, gym and gaming room all in one location.